Galfodo/gfx-by-stone/README.md

 # gfx-by-stone

 Old-skool graphics I made for the Commodore 64 computer in the previous millenium.
 Most of these were created in Koala Painter using a joystick to place every single pixel.
+They appear in order of csdb release ID, which is most probably not the order in which they were created.

 ## The Troopers - "Christmas '87' : https://csdb.dk/release/?id=4732